googleapis/google-cloud-cpp/google/cloud/opentelemetry/quickstart/README.md

 ### Compatibility with Abseil

-OpenTelemetry backports Abseil types, defining them in `namespace absl`.
+OpenTelemetry vendors-in Abseil types, defining them in `namespace absl`.
 The Google Cloud client libraries depends on Abseil, which also defines these types in the same namespace.
 In order to avoid ambiguous symbols, we must set certain flags when compiling `opentelemetry-cpp`.